-Even if this offering is successful, we expect that we will need to raise substantial additional funding.
+Even if this offering and the concurrent private placement are successful, we expect that we will need to raise substantial additional funding.
 This additional funding may not be available on acceptable terms or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations.